jonhilgart22/Galvanize-NLP/week_7/7_1_word2vec/pairs_7_1.md

 Justin and Camille
-Carles and Mike
+Bahman and Chau

-Aubrey and Jeremy
+Mike and Yun
-Vijeth and Yun
+Srinivasa and Daniel

-Jaime and Joseph
+Jon and Aubrey
-Jon and Dasha
+Tracy and Jonathan

-Pranava and Prashil
+Prashil and Anthony
-Anthony and Jonathan
+Chip and Luke

-Bahman and Tracy
+Christiaan and Pranava
-Viviane and Chip
+Jaime and Victor

-Daniel and Chau
+Dasha and Joseph
-Luke and Victor
+Vijeth and Carles
-Christiaan and Srinivasa
+ with Jeremy